-Some simple steps to reduce allergen exposure at school include:
+Some simple steps to discuss with your child and school, to help reduce allergen exposure at school include:

-- Do not let a child with asthma, eczema or house dust mite allergy sit on dusty carpets
+- Prevent a child with asthma, eczema or house dust mite allergy sitting on dusty carpets

 - Take care when creating nature tables or pet corners with animal foods and touching of pets

-- Take care with the choice of class snacks if children have a food allergy
+- Take care with the choice of class snacks or treats, if children have a food allergy

 Remember to discuss with teachers any potential allergens, both inside and outside the classroom, such as activity lessons, school trips, games and physical education.
-If your child has an asthma inhaler or an auto-injector adrenaline pen, ensure that these are taken to any sporting area or fixture.
+If your child has an asthma inhaler or an adrenaline auto-injector device, ensure that these are taken to any sporting area or fixture.

-As your child gets older, they will want to take control more of their allergies and may find it easier to discuss their needs with individual teachers themselves.
-However it is important that your child has a written plan as a back-up since even the most verbal children can sometimes forget to pass on a vital piece of information.
-Also a child’s recall of verbal instructions is not as good as many people think and messages may become muddled.
+As your child gets older, they will want to take more control of their own allergic condition and may find it easier to discuss their needs with individual teachers themselves.
+However, it is important that your child always has a written management plan as a back-up, since even the most confident child or young person can sometimes forget to pass on a vital piece of information.
 You may find your child is being taught by different teachers for a number of subjects and it would help to ensure that all these are aware of your child’s allergies.
 It may also be helpful for supply teachers or helpers to be given this information.

 Make sure your child knows that it is important to tell someone if they feel any symptoms are starting even if they have been given a ‘forbidden’ food by a friend or eaten something by mistake.
 Sometimes children do not want to get their friends or themselves into trouble, and the importance of telling someone quickly is forgotten.
 This can lead to a more serious situation so it needs to be handled delicately.

 Food allergy is increasingly understood by those working in schools, so most schools have processes in place to minimise risk to children with food allergy.
-Two common approaches are to have:
+A common approach is to have: